 At Leweston we are wholly committed to providing a holistic education for our Sixth Form students.
 Enrichment is an integral part of learning so all Sixth Form students participate in our innovative LEaD programme, designed to develop additional skills and complement their academic studies.
 In addition to the three LEaD strands: community, opportunity and respect, students have access to:

 Art, Music and Drama continue to play a significant part in Sixth Form life.
-Sixth Form students play pivotal roles in school productions, drama competitions, the Joint Schools’ Symphony Orchestra and Schola.
+Sixth Form students play pivotal roles in school productions, drama competitions, music groups and Schola.
 The Sixth Form choir is open to all and meets weekly, it a focuses on acapella and barbershop and performs throughout the school year.
-Every summer the Art Department hosts its popular Exhibition which showcases the work of both GCSE and A Level students.
+Every summer the Art Department hosts a popular exhibition which showcases the work of GCSE and A Level students.